 Mobile User Onboarding [Getting Started Guide]

-Marketers are spending huge amount of money getting users to download the app but, this is only the first half of the battle.
+Marketers are spending huge amounts of money getting users to download their app but this is only the first half of the battle.
 A bigger battle is to successfully onboard the user.
-Infact, if the user are not onboard successfully, the marketing budget is down on the drain.
+Infact, if the users are not onboard successfully, the marketing budget is down on the drain.

-User onboarding helps to make user become successful which leads to higher retention and maximized value from every visit.
+User onboarding helps make the user become successful, leading to higher retention and maximized value from every visit.

 What’s User Onboarding ?

 User Onboarding is the user’s first date with your app.
 Delight them and this will lead you to the second date; confuse them, ignore them, ask too much from them and you will never hear from them again.

 What’s not User Onboarding ?
 It’s not a fix for crappy UX!